 Theft Amendments

-This law changes penalties for theft and related offenses, increasing misdemeanor theft penalties and reducing the number of theft offenses needed before someone is charged with felony theft.
+This law changes penalties for theft and related offenses, increasing misdemeanor theft penalties to up to one year imprisonment or a $1,500 fine, and reducing the number of theft convictions needed before felony charges from five to three.

 What This Bill Does